StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ### identifier

-An important field of the monitor node is the `identifier` - it is a unique value of the StackState URN format that can be used together with the monitor-specific StackState CLI commands.
+An important field of the monitor node is the `identifier`.
+This is a unique value of the StackState URN format that is used together with the monitor-specific StackState CLI commands.
 The identifier should be formatted as follows:

 `urn : <prefix> : monitor : <unique-monitor-identification>`